& guided meditations in the Metaphor Toolbox

 Chapter Eight – Mini metaphors for therapists

 The metaphors in this chapter are less than 300 words.
-Everyday experiences with your family, car, or pets can inspire mini metaphors.
-Or even a word or a phrase that your client uses.
-Perhaps they are the Country and Western side of metaphor creation?
+A word or a phrase that your client uses can inspire a mini metaphor.
+Or even everyday experiences with your family, car, or pets.
+Perhaps they are the ‘Country and Western’ side of metaphor creation?
 (Although singing them is optional!)

-As an Amazon Associate, I earn from qualifying purchases you make after clicking Amazon links on this site.
+As an Amazon Associate, I earn from qualifying purchases you make after clicking links on this site.